Fun Life Skills Group Classes

 Our group classes are for puppies and dogs of all ages and abilities.
 They are small and limited to a maximum of 6 dogs, so you get more individual training.
-Price is £120 per dog for a block of 4 or 6 weeks course at Epsom or Ewell.
+Price is £120 per dog for a block of 6 weeks course at Epsom or Ewell.

 Book Your Next Block of Classes

 We play fun games to shape good behaviour!

 In our classes, we train a little differently, It’s not about teaching ‘sit’, ‘down’ and ‘stay’.
 But instead, we teach our dogs to think, to make good choices and encourage them to work with you.
 This is all done by playing FUN concept games that shape the dog’s brain and their behaviour.
 Learning through fun is way more powerful, and more importantly it gets REAL LIFE results.

 We will teach many life skills through our fun training games including: a reliable recall, super loose lead walking, self-control / impulse and confidence.

 Watch this video to see what our students have to say about our awesome classes.

 If your puppy or dog is at a beginner level, we will show you step by step.
 But if your dog is already awesome, we will challenge you to the next level! 🤩🎉

 For newbies and the experienced

 Puppies, adults, seniors, rescues are all welcome in class.
 It’s a great opportunity for all to share the experience and learn alongside one another.
 We keep our classes small so your dog gets plenty of space and you get more individual training.